Nokia to buy out Siemens equipment venture; shares surge

 "As for the future of NSN, as we've said consistently there is a range of options that could exist for NSN over time.
 All of those options remain open," he told a conference call.

 Nokia Siemens Networks is the third-biggest provider of mobile network equipment, with 15 percent of the market at the end of 2012, according to market research firm Gartner.
-It trails Sweden's Ericsson (ERICb.ST), with 35 percent, and China's Huawei, with 17 percent.
+It trails Sweden's Ericsson, with 35 percent, and China's Huawei, with 17 percent.

 NSN won key contracts in early-adopter countries such as Softbank in Japan and SK Telecom in Korea, and its technology has proven popular with European operators SFR in France and Telefonica for its British and German roll-outs, but it remains weak in the key United States.